Requirements | Required Courses

 Contact Teaching in Technical Subjects Director Alison Kwok for more information.

 All students pursuing graduate certificates along with their graduate degree programs must complete the Declaration of Graduate Certificate form.
-It must be submitted to the Graduate School within one term after admission to the certificate program.
-The School of Architecture & Environment Manager of Student Services can assist students in signing and sending this form to the Graduate School.
-Visit the Graduate School Academic Forms page to download the Declaration of Graduate Certificate form.
+It must be submitted to the Division of Graduate Studies within one term after admission to the certificate program.
+The School of Architecture & Environment Manager of Student Services can assist students in signing and sending this form to the Division of Graduate Studies.
+Visit the Division of Graduate Studies Academic Forms page to download the Declaration of Graduate Certificate form.

 Requirements (24 Credits)